Lemon-y Spaghetti and 7 More Incredibly Delicious Ways to Eat Canned Sardines

-If you instantly turn your nose up when you hear the word “sardines”, listen up: You really oughta give them a chance.
-Here’s why: They’re ridiculously nutritious — packed with protein, healthy fat, and good things like calcium, iron, vitamin B-12, and vitamin D. Perhaps even more importantly — they’re delicious.
+If you instantly turn your nose up at canned sardines, listen up: You really oughta give them a chance.
+They’re ridiculously nutritious — packed with protein, healthy fats, and good things like calcium, iron, vitamin B-12, and vitamin D. Even more importantly?
+They’re delicious.
 They have a rich, full flavor that’s somewhere between tuna and anchovies.
 If you like either, you’ll probably like sardines.
-They’re just as pantry-friendly as those two fishes, too, which makes them the perfect thing to stock up on if you’re looking to expand your pantry.
+They’re just as pantry-friendly as those two fishes, too.

 The biggest question you probably have, though, is what to do with them.
-Sardines are incredibly versatile so there are really countless ways to turn them into a fuss-free meal.
-Here are 7 recipes to inspire you.
+There are really countless ways to turn canned sardines into a fuss-free meal.
+Here are 8 recipes to get you started.

 Think canned fish for dinner and you probably don’t think of something as fancy-looking as these toasts.
 They’re an elevated version of tuna salad.
 The sardines are nestled on top of lemony mayo then covered with a bright and snappy shaved vegetable salad.

 If you’re someone who could easily eat a bowl of rice as a meal, make this simple recipe ASAP.
-Adding sardines to the spiced rice lends enough protein and healthy fat to it to truly deem it a wholesome dinner.
+Adding sardines to the spiced rice lends enough protein and healthy fat to it to make it a truly wholesome dinner.